opendatasoft/ods-documentation/source/creating_maps_charts/01_creating_advanced_maps/create-a-multiple-layers-map.rst

 .. localizedimage:: images/viz-modes.png
     :alt: Visualization modes interface

+.. admonition:: Note
+   :class: note

-.. note:: The style configurations displayed for each visualization mode also depend on your dataset.
+   The style configurations displayed for each visualization mode also depend on your dataset.
 Depending on the dataset you added to your Map Builder map, you may not see all the configurations explained in this documentation.

 Dots and shapes
 """""""""""""""